WoD5E-Developers/.github/profile/README.md

 We make sure that people can enjoy playing the World of Darkness 5e systems in Foundry.
 Currently, we provide support for:
 * Vampire the Masquerade 5th Edition
-* Hunter the Renegade 5th Edition
+* Hunter the Reckoning 5th Edition
 * Werewolf the Apocalypse 5th Edition

 With hopes to support any future 5th edition World of Darkness systems, as well!